• Skip to primary navigation

 Recipe Jump to Video

-To make creamy Cavatelli and broccoli the Italian way, you need to keep it simple.
-The main ingredients are only three, Cavatelli, broccoli, garlic; salt, and olive oil for seasoning, served with Parmesan.
+To make creamy Cavatelli and broccoli, the Italian pasta con broccoli, you need to keep it simple.
+The main ingredients are only three, Cavatelli, fresh broccoli, garlic; salt, and olive oil for seasoning, served with Parmesan cheese.
 You can add chili pepper if you like it spicy or sausage for a more complete meal, but there is no need to add any stock or cream.

-Pasta with broccoli is very common in the South of Italy, usually made with chunky homemade pasta from Puglia, Orecchiette, or Cavatelli.
+Pasta with broccoli is very common in Southern Italy, usually made with chunky fresh pasta from Puglia, Orecchiette, or Cavatelli.

-I have seen recipes adding stock, which is not necessary.
-You can still have creamy, flavorful pasta using only broccoli and garlic.
+I have seen recipes adding stock or cream, which is not necessary.
+You can still have creamy, flavorful pasta using only broccoli and sliced garlic.

 The secret is that broccoli and pasta are cooked in the same water, and a few spoons of that water are enough to create a creamy sauce.